 Explore the Assessment

-Scroll down to see the rest of indicators within the assessment.
+Scroll down to see the selected indicators within the Assessment.
 If you want to jump through the indicators easily, click the hamburger menu at the bottom of the page to direct you to a chosen topic or indicator.
-For example, Figure 9 shows “Children Eligible for Free/Reduced Price Lunch,” – when data is available indicators will include visualizations such as dials, bar graphs or trends over time.
+For example, Figure 9 shows “Children Eligible for Free/Reduced Price Lunch.”
+When data is available, indicators will include visualizations, such as dials, bar graphs, or trends over time.

-You can download the assessment as a PDF and will look similar to the assessment page (Figure 10).
-You can also download multiple assessment options available under the “Report Options” dropdown menu.
-For example, on Figure 11, you can uncheck “Show state data” and in the indicator data table, the state of Maine will no longer display.
+You can download the Assessment as a PDF (Microsoft Word and Excel downloads available with a Premium subscription) and will look similar to the Assessment (Figure 10).
+You can also refine the Assessment with the options available under the “Report Options” dropdown menu.
+In the example shown in Figure 11, unchecking “Show state data” will hide data for the state of Maine.
 You can also uncheck population groups and/or map visibility.
 Finally, you can download “Quick facts” for a one- to two-pager containing a series of data tables for the indicators and “Source and Methodology” to cite the indicator sources.

-If you need any additional assistance feel free to email us at email@example.com
+If you need any additional assistance feel free to chat or email us at firstname.lastname@example.org